 An open lab for the currently enrolled advanced RTVF student who wishes to increase skills through the use of the RTVF lab facility.
 Units do not apply to the associate degree and offered credit/no-credit only.
-May be taken 4 times for credit.

 RTVF 100 MEDIA AND SOCIETY